The best smartwatch for women 2025

 Wireless Power Share support with Galaxy phones no longer available

 One of the newest smartwatches that will appeal to women is the Samsung Galaxy Watch 7, the successor to the Galaxy Watch 6.
-It comes in multiple sizes and colors, so finding a match for your needs is easy as the perfect gift.
+It comes in multiple sizes and colors, so finding a match for your needs is easy.
 The 40mm aluminum model is lightweight and compact enough not to cramp your style or weigh you down during workouts.
 You can also opt for a model with LTE connectivity if that's a feature on your wish list.

 Perhaps one of the best features of the Watch 7 is the three-in-one BioActive Sensor.
 Rather than designing a watch with multiple sensors, one chip contains three key sensors: optical heart rate, electrical heart, and Bioelectrical Impedance Analysis (BIA).
 You can take an electrocardiogram (ECG) reading while it also captured heart rate and blood oxygen level.
 The BIA sensor analyzes your overall body composition by logging key metrics, including body water and fat percentage, skeletal muscle mass, basal metabolic rate, and more.